 This won’t reduce the complexity of a process; it will simply allow staff to complete it faster.
 For instance, equipping teller lines or drive-up lanes with teller cash recyclers (TCRs) or teller cash dispensers (TCDs).
 The steps remain the same, but the devices distribute cash much faster than a teller counting and recounting by hand.

 Opportunities to automate can be difficult to find because they often require new technology that managers have yet to discover.
 Over the past 20 years, digital banking platforms that allow for direct depositing and bill pay services have already automated many of the most common banking services.
 Recently, automation has become a major part of lending services, providing rapid reviews of loan applications and mortgages.

 A combination of removing, speeding up, and automating steps, working with an external service provider can be a good way to eliminate tasks while reducing costs.
 Equipment management through Equips is a great example of how an outside service can simplify office processes.
 Manage equipment and reduce back and forth interactions and stop equipment problems before they happen with preventive maintenance.

 This is the most challenging method of streamlining because it requires completely rethinking how an entire process works.
 These changes usually involve combining multiple processes and their steps to change customer/member behavior and focus on new service strategies

-While you can spend time optimizing any process, it’s important that you primarily focus on the processes that take up the most time and costs.
+While you optimize any process, it’s important to primarily focus on the processes taking up the most time and costs.
 For example, a McKinsey article reported that when one bank examined 50 of its processes for improvement, it found that just 15 of them made up 80% of its overall business costs.